Crown Lengthening

 The crown lengthening procedure is performed under local anaesthetic and involves the precise removal of gum tissue and sometimes bone from around the roots of the teeth.

 Even if only one tooth needs crown lengthening, neighbouring teeth may also be included so that the gum tissues are evenly reshaped.
-Post surgery, the teeth will appear elongated because the gums are now shorter then before the surgery.
+Post-surgery, the teeth will appear elongated because the gums are now shorter than before the surgery.

 Contact our helpful staff for further information or to organise a consultation and discuss crown lengthening.